3mdeb/news-and-ideas/blog/content/post/2019-06-21-rte-new-version-and-kit.md

 After using RTE over a year at 3mdeb in everyday tasks regarding validation and developing firmware for various platforms, we have noticed more and more missing features in the presented Orange Pi Hat.
-Furthermore, we have received valuable feedback from our previous customers and we have addressed all requested hardware and software upgrades.
+Furthermore, we have received valuable feedback from our customers and we have addressed all requested hardware and software upgrades.
 In result, we have achieved product that is even more universal and capable of controlling and flashing wider range of computer platforms.

 ## What's new?